 The 1850 Conway County census, Benton Township, Quitman Post Office, shows John, age 25, single, living at home with his parents.
 The census lists his place of birth as Kentucky.

-Conway County tax records show that John paid taxes on a horse in 1855.
-In 1857, John purchased 160 acres of land in Van Buren County.
+John acquired 160 acres of land in Van Buren County in 1857.
 (That area is now in Cleburne County, which was formed from part of Van Buren County in 1883.)
 John also paid a poll tax that year in Van Buren County.
-We only found record of John paying taxes on his land in 1857 and 1858.
+We found record of John paying taxes on this land in 1857 and 1858.

 By 1859, John had returned to Conway County.
 He paid a poll tax in Conway County in 1859.
-If John was married his wife may have died around 1858/59.
-That could be the reason John returned to Conway County.

 Records show John paid taxes on 160 acres of land in Conway County in 1861.

-John's military card states that his eyes were blue; his hair dark; his complexion was fair; his height was 5' 10"; he was born in Kentucky; and his occupation was a farmer.
+John's military card states that his eyes were blue, his hair dark, his complexion was fair, his height was 5' 10", he was born in Kentucky, and his occupation was a farmer.

 We do not know what became of John's family after his death.
-We did not locate them again after the 1860 census and we found no record indicating that Larrinora ever filed for John's pension.
+We did not locate them again after the 1860 census and we found no record indicating that Larinda ever filed for John's pension.